IbrahimHosseini/IbrahimHosseini/README.md

 ## Work Experiences 🔬
 - Initiated, planned, and worked on the project with `RxSwift` and `MVVM` architecture.
-- Storing data using Realm database and Keychain.
+- Storing data using the `Realm` database and Keychain.
 - Maintained an application using `protocol‐oriented programming` and clean Architecture principles.
 - Designed a navigation solution using the `Coordinator architecture` to reduce the code in the view controller and has a reusable way to navigate between views.
 - Restructured the table view to show 300+ images fetched from the gallery.